Why Choose a Fellowship Trained Mohs Surgeon

 Mohs surgery is a delicate, intricate, highly effective treatment for skin cancer.
 While many physicians may perform Mohs surgery, board certification is not required.
 If you are interested in treatment of your skin cancer through Mohs surgery, how do you choose a qualified doctor?

 The American College of Mohs Surgery (ACMS) was founded by Dr. Frederic Mohs himself.
-The ACMS fellowship training program is significantly more rigorous than other Mohs programs.
-Mohs College fellows undergo months of extensive, hands-on training directly from highly qualified instructors.
+ACMS-approved fellowship training programs are significantly more rigorous than other Mohs programs.
+ACMS fellows-in-training undergo months of extensive, hands-on direction from highly qualified instructors.
 By choosing a fellowship trained Mohs surgeon you can be assured that you will receive the highest standard of quality and competency, as well as an optimal outcome.

 Mohs surgery is an effective treatment for most types of skin cancer.
 To learn more about your options, find a fellowship trained Mohs surgeon in your area.